Joby Aviation Inc. (JOBY) Is Now En Route to Higher Prices

 Joby Aviation Inc. (JOBY) Insider Activity

-A total of 12 insider transactions have happened at Joby Aviation Inc. (JOBY) in the last six months, with sales accounting for 2 and purchases happening 10 times.
-The most recent transaction is an insider purchase by Bevirt JoeBen ,the company’sCEO and Chief Architect.
+A total of 14 insider transactions have happened at Joby Aviation Inc. (JOBY) in the last six months, with sales accounting for 3 and purchases happening 11 times.
+The most recent transaction is an insider purchase by Bevirt JoeBen,the company’sCEO and Chief Architect.
 SEC filings show that Bevirt JoeBen bought 35,000 shares of the company’s common stock on Jul 21 at a price of $5.53 per share for a total of $0.19 million.
 Following the purchase, the insider now owns 54.55 million shares.

 Joby Aviation Inc. disclosed in a document filed with the SEC on Jul 21 that Lang Justinsold a total of 35,000 shares of the company’s common stock.
 The trade occurred on Jul 21 and was made at $5.53 per share for $0.19 million.
 Following the transaction, the insider now directly holds 42786.0 shares of the JOBY stock.